MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/domains.md

 1. In the dashboard that lists your domains, click **Add Domain** in the upper-right corner.
 2. In the Add Domain window, click the **Prebuilt Domains** tab.
 3. Move your mouse over the desired domain.
-Then click **Preview** to see a description of the domain and some sample user phrases.
+Then click **Preview** to see a description of the domain and some example intents.
 This helps you to verify that the domain is one you want.

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/ib_domainPrebuilt.png">